 What we really encourage is for companies to be aspirational in the areas...

-... where they know or believe support their competitive advantages
+- ... where they know or believe supports their competitive advantages

-... which signal the type of workplace they want to truly be
+- ... which signals the type of workplace they want to truly be

 Regardless of what the benchmark is, these are the areas that matter the most to your people and your company.
-Focusing on these areas will generally deliver substantial benefits, even if you are already currently at or above the middle point of your industry.
+Focusing on these areas will generally deliver substantial benefits, even if you are already at or above your industry's middle point.

 3. The diversity of a benchmark is more important than size

-It’s a common misconception that the larger the number of individuals in the benchmark the better.
+It’s a common misconception that the larger the number of individuals in the benchmark, the better.
 It’s actually better to look at the diversity and range of companies in your benchmark rather than the absolute number of people.
-Having a lot of people from very similar companies just won’t provide you with a representative sample of the variety of organizational cultures that are out there.
+Having a lot of people from similar companies won’t provide you with a representative sample of the various organizational cultures out there.

-Benchmarks are fantastic for giving you context to understand your own data and can stop you from jumping at shadows when you get a low score.
-But too often benchmarks nudge people towards aiming for the industry middle point rather than looking at what’s strategically important for their organization and people.
-If it’s important to your people and your strategy it’s worth shooting for the sky, regardless of how it compares to the benchmark.
+Benchmarks are fantastic for giving you context to understand your data and can stop you from jumping at the shadows when you get a low score.
+But too often, benchmarks nudge people towards aiming for the industry middle point rather than looking at what’s strategically important for their organization and people.
+If it’s important to your people and your strategy, it’s worth shooting for the sky, regardless of how it compares to the benchmark.

 What makes Culture Amp's benchmarks unique?